 One critical mistake many make is not including their banking details within their estate plan.
 While court documents might prove that you wish to transfer your wealth to specific individuals after death, the bank might not have access to the same information.
 Ensure your bank is in the loop on all estate planning processes and make sure you fill out beneficiary forms that include POD (Payment on Death) details to highlight your chosen destination for any bank funds.

-By understanding the estate planning process and working with a legal specialist to begin on your estate plan, you will avoid many of the mistakes others have made.
+By understanding the estate planning in an estate planning law firm Denver process and working with a legal specialist to begin on your estate plan, you will avoid many of the mistakes others have made.
 Learn more about how to craft a refined estate plan with our legal experts today.